thanos-io/thanos/docs/proposals/202101_endpoint_discovery.md

 ### Work plan

-1. We would be adding the new info service and flags needed for the above solution, so this part would be entirely additive.
+1. We would be adding the new Info service and flags needed for the above solution, so this part would be entirely additive.
 2. Second step would be the integration of this service, flags and migration of existing code.
 3. We would not be removing the existing flags (`--store` and `--rule`) for some grace period, after that passes we would also have to remove it and any migration code.